oceanum/zarrio/docs/source/configuration.rst

 Configuration Management
 ========================

-zarrify provides flexible configuration management using Pydantic models for type safety and validation.
+zarrio provides flexible configuration management using Pydantic models for type safety and validation.

 Pydantic Models
 ----------------

-All configuration in zarrify is managed through Pydantic models, which provide:
+All configuration in zarrio is managed through Pydantic models, which provide:

 - Type safety with automatic validation
 - Clear error messages for invalid configurations